vmware/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/adding-a-new-repository.md

 - The minimal information needed to establish a repository is an ID and human-readable name of the repository and its base URL.
-The ID, which appears in square brackets, must be one word that is unique amoung the system's repositories; `.
+The ID, which appears in square brackets, must be one word that is unique among the system's repositories; `.